 The Turban Hat

-The Turban came into style starting in 1936 and were considered the hat style of fashionable American women in 1940 according to Vogue.
+The Turban came into style starting in 1936 and was considered the hat style of fashionable American women in 1940, according to Vogue.
 It was a style that could be high fashion or low fashion depending on materials and decorations.
-At its simplest it was a long piece of fabric knotted at the forehead and tucked back under to form a wide bow.
+At its simplest, it was a long piece of fabric knotted at the forehead and tucked back under to form a wide bow.

-Miniature hats, toy hats, doll hats, half hats, fascinator and small saucer hats were exceedingly popular in the ’40s.
-Some had brims, some didn’t, some were simple some were fancy.
+Miniature hats, toy hats, doll hats, half hats, fascinators, and small saucer hats were exceedingly popular in the ’40s.
+Some had brims, some didn’t, some were simple and some were fancy.
 These were made from fabric, felt, straw or velvet and sometimes were piled high with with feathers, ribbons, bows, fruits, flowers and beads.
-Some featured a net veil in the front that covered the eyes, sometimes the entire face.
+Some featured a net veil in the front that covered the eyes, or occasionally the entire face.
 The hats were pinned on with hatpins, and were often worn at a jaunty, fun angle.

 For many women, a hat wasn’t anything more than a piece of netting with a velvet bow or flower clipped to one side.
 This is what my lower middle class great grandmother wore whenever she needed to dress up.
 Shopping at vintage shops today often results in finding a plethora of these simple small hats.

 Large Victorian picture hats reappeared in the mid ’40s and went by the name Cartwheel hat.
 Usually they were a straw summer hat with stiff oversized brims that were practical and fashionable.
 The width balanced out the new slimmer silhouette of the late ’40s.
 The 1940s version lacked much decoration- maybe a long ribbon and bow tied around the crown.
 The 1950s version featured a plethora of feathers, flowers and jewels.